-Stick to your trading plan, accept it when it’s not going your way.
+This is why it’s one of the common mistakes DAX traders make.
+So stick to your trading plan, accept it when it’s not going your way.

-Here we have a DAX chart. showing horizontal resistance on the hourly time frame.
+Here we have a German DAX chart showing horizontal resistance on the hourly time frame.
 A trader here would be looking for opportunities to sell a bounce.
 There were a few opportunities here.
 A trader will know that on occasions, the market [maker] will test previous highs or previous highs and take out stop losses, before moving in the original direction once more.
 For this reason, the trader decides to not miss the opportunity and let the trade run, free.